 Stats & Spirit Effects

-Corrin has a rather balanced grounded and aerial game, making a mix of both her most optimal playstyle.
+Corrin has rather balanced grounded and aerial games, making a mix of both her most optimal playstyle.
 Unfortunately, Draconic Ascent’s low height makes recovery difficult, so staying on-stage is generally her best chance at survival.
 Here is a full breakdown of Corrin’s moveset and which attacks to focus on during training:

 - Forward tilt: It’s a solid grounded option that can be used to play keep-away with close-ranged opponents.
 Use it every once in a while.